ga-wdi-boston/jquery-ajax-delete/README.md

 2. Put three eggs in a mixing bowl.
 3. Melt a 1/4 pound of chocolate on a very low flame for 5 minutes.
 4. Add 2 cups of flour in the mixing bowl and mix vigorously.
-5. Add 1/3 stick of melted butter, yep in the mixing bowl.
+5. Add 1/3 stick of melted butter to the mixing bowl.
 6. Pour melted chocolate into bowl and mix.
 7. Pour contents of bowl into a cake pan.
-8. Put cake pan in the over for 25 minutes.
+8. Put cake pan in the oven for 25 minutes.

 In pairs, walk through how you would follow this Recipe in a synchronous manner.
 Then, walk through how you would follow this Recipe in a asynchronous manner.

-Create two javascript files - `synchronous-cake.js` and `asynchronous-cake.js`.
-Each of these files should print out every step of the recipe.
-However, the `synchronous` file should act as if the recipe was being followed synchronously, while the `asynchronous` file should use timeout (replace 1 minute in the recipe with 1 second in your code) to act as if the recipe was being followed asynchronously.
+Next create a JavaScript file called `asynchronous-cake.js` to represent the recipe.
+Your code should print out "Completed Step X : ... " after completing each step of the recipe; use `setTimeout` (replacing 1 minute in the recipe with 1 second in your code) to let your code work asynchronously.

 ### Additional Resources
 > Confused?
 Watch this video, ["Help, I'm stuck in an event loop."](https://vimeo.com/96425312)